mattermost/mattermost-plugin-github/README.md

 * Otherwise, the version will combine the nearest tag with `git rev-parse --short HEAD`, e.g. `1.3.1+d06e53e1`.
 * If there is no version tag, an empty version will be combined with the short hash, e.g. `0.0.0+76081421`.

-To disable this behaviour, manually populate and maintain the `version` field.
+To disable this behavior, manually populate and maintain the `version` field.

 ## How to Release